The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

 This programme is designed for international students who do not quite have the academic grades and/or English level to start the first year of an undergraduate degree at the University of Hull, but have a stronger profile than an UFP student.
-If you successfully complete the IY1 you are guaranteed progression* to Year 2 of a range of Mechanical Engineering undergraduate degrees at the University of Hull.
-This programme is set at NQF level 4, and is equivalent to the first year of an undergraduate business degree in the UK.
+If you successfully complete the IY1 you are guaranteed progression* to Year 2 of a range of Business and Engineering undergraduate degrees at the University of Hull.
+This programme is set at NQF level 4, and is equivalent to the first year of an undergraduate degree in the UK.

 How long will I study for?

-The duration of the programme is one academic year (nine months).
+The duration of the three term programme is one academic year (nine months).
 The year is divided into three terms of seven to eight teaching weeks, one reading week, and an examination week.
 On average, you will undertake 23 (and up to 28) hours of classroom-based study per week .

 English Language forms up to six hours of your timetable, is compulsory for students who are below the required level for progression, and will be integrated into the teaching of academic subjects as well as being taught separately if you need additional support.
 Students who are at or above the required English level for progression are likely to follow a reduced timetable.